uttamjaiswal86/terraform-dec-2022/Day2/README.md

 Expected output
 <pre>
+jegan@ubuntu:~/terraform-dec-2022/Day2/create-azure-resource-group-using-terraform$ <b>terraform init</b>

+Initializing the backend...

+Initializing provider plugins...
+- Finding hashicorp/azurerm versions matching "3.34.0"...
+- Installing hashicorp/azurerm v3.34.0...
+- Installed hashicorp/azurerm v3.34.0 (signed by HashiCorp)

+Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above.
+Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.

+Terraform has been successfully initialized!

+You may now begin working with Terraform.
+Try running "terraform plan" to see any changes that are required for your infrastructure.
+All Terraform commands should now work.

+If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
+If you forget, other commands will detect it and remind you to do so if necessary.

 jegan@ubuntu:~/terraform-dec-2022/Day2/create-azure-resource-group-using-terraform$ <b>terraform apply --auto-approve</b>

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with